feicx/MAE-DFJSP/README.md

 # MAE-DFJSP

+This project is the source code of an improved two-individual-based evolutionary algorithm for the flexible job shop scheduling problem with machine-worker dual constraints, please read following instruction carefully.
+The parameter, input and output all are included in it.

 ## Adjustment of MAE Parameters

 The parameters in the MAE algorithm are defined in `const.h` in the source file directory, and the following table explains the meaning of each constant.
 After completing the changes, you can recompile to complete the update.